pyinstaller/pyinstaller/README.rst

  - objdump: Console application to display information from object files.
 This typically can be found in the distribution-package `binutils`.
+ - objcopy: Console application to copy and translate object files.
+   This typically can be found in the distribution-package `binutils`, too.

 - Mac OS X (64bit):